yasirbarlas/neural-network-from-scratch/README.md

 Task 1 involves the creation of a neural network using only mathematical packages such as NumPy.
 We create a neural network class, that takes the input size, output size, number of hidden layers (and their nodes), activation function as parameters.
 Dropout regularisation and L1/L2 regularisation can be applied if desired.

 We investigate the use of different architectures and parameters, and see how these changes can improve (or reduce) the test set accuracy.
 This can include the use of dropout regularisation, multiple hidden layers, and changes in activation function.
-We provide three optimisers that can be used, namely the standard Stochastic Gradient Descent, Mini-Batch Gradient Descent, and Adam.
+We provide four optimisers that can be used, namely Batch Gradient Descent, Stochastic Gradient Descent, Mini-Batch Gradient Descent, and Adam.

 ## Task 2